JonathanWoollett-Light/cogent/README.md

 So for now, this project is no longer in active development.

+(I still think it's kinda neat so don't let me put you off playing around with it, it's still really fast and easy to use)

 ## Introduction

 Cogent is a very basic library for training basic neural networks for classification tasks.